CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization: Experiments

 \section{Experiments}

-We conduct our experiments of federated learning using FedAvg~\cite{mcmahan2017fl_google} on image classification with MNIST, CIFAR-10, and brain tumor semantic segmentation with BraTS2018 dataset.
+We conduct our experiments of federated learning using FedAvg~\cite{mcmahan2017fl_google} on image classification with CIFAR-10 and brain tumor semantic segmentation with BraTS2018 dataset.
 All the methods are implemented with PyTorch~\cite{paszke2019pytorch} and PySyft~\cite{ryffel2018pysyft}.
 To test the broad optimization scenarios, we employ SGD~\cite{robbins1951sgd,sutskever2013sgd_momentum} or Adam~\cite{kingma2015adam} as the basic learners for the clients.
-Besides, we train the baseline models with float32 for the FedAvg, and apply gradients quantization with 8-, 4- and 2-bits compression.
-For all the training with quantization (i.e., the baselines and ours), we utilize layer-wise quantization on the neural networks.
+Besides, we train the baseline models with float32 and FedAvg, followed by gradients quantization with 8-, 4- and 2-bits compression.
+For all the settings with quantization (i.e., the baselines and ours), we utilize layer-wise quantization on the neural networks.
 By default, we apply the biased quantization for ours and perform gradient clipping on top $1\%$ gradients to obtain the bound $b_{\theta}$ as depicted in section~\ref{sec:method}.

-Our nonlinear quantization is compared with the standard linear based method, linear based probabilistic unbiased quantization (refer to linear (U))~\cite{alistarh2017qsgd}, as well as the improved version (refer to linear (U, R))~\cite{konevcny2016fl_communication} with random Hadamard rotations for reducing quantization errors~\cite{suresh2017distributed_mean_hadamard}.
-Finally, we also compare our method with 1-bit compressions, including signSGD~\cite{bernstein2018signsgd}, signSGD+Norm~\cite{vogels2019powersgd} (equivalent to our 1-bit compression), and signSGD with error feedback (EF-signSGD)~\cite{karimireddy2019error_feeback_signsgd}.
+We compare our nonlinear quantization with the standard linear-based method, linear-based probabilistic unbiased quantization (denoted by linear (U))~\cite{alistarh2017qsgd}, as well as the improved version (denoted by linear (U, R))~\cite{konevcny2016fl_communication} with random Hadamard rotations~\cite{suresh2017distributed_mean_hadamard}.
+Further, we also compare our method with previous nonlinear methods $k$-means based approach~\cite{han2015deep_compression} and recent proposed TinyScript~\cite{fu2020tinyscript}.
+Finally, we compare our method with 1-bit compression, including signSGD~\cite{bernstein2018signsgd}, and its improved version with error feedback (+EF)~\cite{karimireddy2019error_feeback_signsgd} and error assimilation (+CSEA)~\cite{xie2020cser}.
+In our experiment, we first compare the gradient compression in section~\ref{subsec:comp_gradients}, and then discuss the round-trip cost reduction.